-The fellowships are open to students attending a Louisiana institution and Louisiana residents enrolled in out-of-state public institutions.
+- The fellowships are open to students attending a Louisiana institution and Louisiana residents enrolled in out-of-state accredited institutions.

-Currently enrolled in a public degree-granting institution in Louisiana; or, a Louisiana resident enrolled in an out of state public degree-granting institution
+- Currently enrolled in a degree-granting institution in Louisiana; or, a Louisiana resident enrolled in an out-of-state degree-granting institution

 Application and Interview Procedures:

-Interested applicants must complete an application and attach the following documents:
+Interested applicants must complete an application form and attach the following documents:

 - Complete transcript